Swiftly-Systems/code-exercise-services/ProductInformationIntegrationSpec.md

 ### Field Data Types
 * Number - an integer value 8-digits long, zero left-padded
-* String - ASCII encoded string, space right-padded
+* String - ASCII encoded string, space right-or-left-padded
 * Currency - US dollar value, where last two digits represent cents.
 The leading zero will be replaced with a dash if the value is negative
 * Flag - Y/N